saglag/moco/readMe.txt

 Plugins > Install Plugin...

-and choose 10092015_release>moco_.jar.
+and choose 103-18-2016_release>moco_.jar.

+3. Copy jar files in 03-18-2016_release>jars folder to Fiji.app>jars.

-3. Restart ImageJ, and and the moco plugin should show up under Plugins.
+4. Restart ImageJ, and and the moco plugin should show up under Plugins.

 ---------------------------------